 An Indigenous Matriarch Story

 In 2018, Kamloopa had a 3 city world premiere and was nominated for 8 Jessie Richardson awards and 4 SATAwards.
-The production won the 2019 Jessie Richardson award for Significant Artistic Achievement for Decolonizing Theatre Practices and Spaces and was the first Indigenous play in the Jessie Richardson's history, to win Best Production.
+The production won the 2019 Jessie Richardson award for Significant Artistic Achievement for Decolonizing Theatre Practices and Spaces and was the first Indigenous play in the Jessie Richardson's history to win Best Production.
 Kamloopa also won the SATA award for outstanding Projection Design.
-Senklip Harvey was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright.
+Senklip Harvey was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright and in 2020, Kamloopa became the first play written by an Indigenous woman to win the Governor General's award for Drama.

 Kamloopa is published by Talonbooks and you can get your copy here.